 The targets of short bets are almost never happy about the nonbelievers who practice this dark art, and so have sought at various points in history to ban it.
 But short-sellers often are innocently hedging an outsized risk or agnostically doing what they are good at, making them part of a healthy, balanced market that includes all kinds of bets.
 At the end of July, shorts amounted to 27.9% of Tesla’s total shares, 9.4% of Twitter’s, and just over 1% of Facebook’s.

-Here is a business under siege by rivals big and Lilliputian, in the midst of a cannibalistic pricing race to the bottom.
 Which brings us to a couple of questions: If you happen to be a short-seller, is there a reasonable risk-reward case for challenging the considerable consensus—for betting against Uber?
 And if so, could you do it?

 We start with the two simple rules governing the successful short: You need superior information, and a high trading volume so you can sell your position fast.
 If you have one but not the other or, worse, neither—if the situation is opaque, and there are only a few buyers and sellers—you are on perilous ground attempting a short bet.

 With Uber, you have a singular brand with a credible story.
 The question is whether that brand and that credibility, plus the other assets on Uber’s balance sheet, add up to $62.5 billion.
 Here is a business under siege by rivals big and Lilliputian, in the midst of a cannibalistic pricing race to the bottom, bleeding cash and losing money while battling well-heeled, technologically savvy incumbents displaying every intention of owning the space themselves.